Back

 Growth Form | It is a tree, up to 60 m tall, with white, milky latex when bruised. |

-Foliage | Leaves are 3 - 5 whorled, fleshy, spoon shaped rarely elliptic with 21 - 42 pairs of veinlets, between 6.5 - 36 cm long by 3.4 - 18 cm wide. |
+Foliage | Leaves are 3 - 5 whorled, spoon-shaped and rarely elliptic.
+They are between 6.5 - 36 cm long by 3.4 - 18 cm wide.
+Each leaf has 21 - 42 pairs of secondary veins which form a distinct submarginal vein that is close to the leaf margin. |

-Flowers | Flowers are borne in an inflorescence in whorls of 2 - 4, between 2 - 17 cm long.
-They are whitish to yellowish white, tubular, 5-petalled, glabrous outside, short dense hairs on the inside. |
+Flowers | Occurring in whorls of 2 - 4, inflorescence can reach 2 - 17 cm long and comprises of more than 30 flowers in each inflorescence.
+Flowers are whitish or yellowish white, tubular and 5-petalled.
+They are glabrous outside and covered with short dense hairs on the inside. |

-Fruits | The fruit is known as a Schizocarp where it splits into 2 oval to elliptic or almost round, single-seeded capsule which ripens from green to yellow or orange. |
+Fruit | The fruit comprises of 2 oval to elliptic (sometimes almost round), single-seeded capsule which ripens from green to yellow or orange. |

-Similar | Occurs in primary or old secondary forest, hill slopes, river margins or swamps. |
+Similar | It occurs in primary or old secondary forest, hill slopes, river margins or swamps. |

 Associated Fauna | Its flowers are pollinated by insects. |

-Etymology | Genus Ochrosia from a Greek word which means pale-yellow, referring to the whitish flowers.
-Latin oppositifolia, leaves arranged in pairs, opposite each other on the stem, referring to the leaf arrangement in the species. |
+Etymology | Genus Ochrosia, in Greek, means pale-yellow, referring to the whitish flowers.
+Latin oppositifolia, means leaves arranged in pairs, opposite to each other on the stem, referring to the leaf arrangement in the species. |

-Ethnobotanical Uses | Medicinal ( It is used to treat fever and stomach problems in Vietnam folk medicine.) |
+Ethnobotanical Uses | Medicinal: It is used to treat fever and stomach problems in Vietnam folk medicine. |

 Landscaping Features